Hospitalito Atitlán and K'aslimaal |

 its operations to include the treatment of malnutrición and tuberculosis,

-childbirth since the Hospitalito closed.
-Because Community groups who are working on the Hospitalito Santiago projectK'ASLIMAAL (meaning “Life” or “rebirth” in the local Mayan language,Tz'utujil) is a grassroots organization formed in 2002 for the express purpose of reopening the Hospitalito de Santiago.
+where the public health hospital is located.
+Community groups who are working on the Hospitalito Santiago projectK'ASLIMAAL (meaning “Life” or “rebirth” in the local Mayan language,Tz'utujil) is a grassroots organization formed in 2002 for the express purpose of reopening the Hospitalito de Santiago.
 Its members include local physicians, community leaders, healthcare administrators, community development professionals, and other concerned citizens, including members of the Town Council.

 We need your help!Contact Usinfo@hospitalitoatitlan.org Hospitalito Atitlán Canton Ch'utch'aj Santiago Atitlán, Sololá Guatemala Central America (Please do not send packages to this mailing address) Phone (Spanish only) 011-502-7721-7683 FAX available upon request You may also contact us through our supporting organization, Amigos Hospitalito Atitlan info@AmigosHA.org Amigos Hospitalito Atitlan PO Box 256 Jonesport ME 04649 phone: (207) 598-5964